 Then it was off to Belgrade for two days.
 We had a tour, which was pretty interesting, and a boat tour, which was less so.
 The four of us ended up going out for dinner, Eve got very drunk and Lorna managed to laugh so hard she threw up.
 All in all a fine night.
 We spent most of the second day in Belgrade trying to find our way back to Skadarlija, where we had been on the tour.
 We met up with some of the other groups later in the evening and all went out together.
 Also a fine night.

 We flew back the same route we had taken to get to Serbia.
 After a long time waiting by the baggage carousel at Manchester Airport, we realised that they had somehow managed to somehow lose all 50-odd of our bags.
 That would have been enough of a pain in the arse on its own, but in my infinite wisdom I hadn’t thought to put my keys in my hand luggage.
 Cue frantic phone calls to my landlady on the drive back to Lancaster, and eventually having to call out an emergency locksmith to drill my way back into my flat—I had only moved in the week before we set off for Serbia.

 There was no time to rest; the day after we arrived back, I was starting a new job at Lancaster University.
 We also had to put on a presentation to the local Scout district about our experience, which needed making.
 I had also volunteered to edit a short video of our trip, and then promptly realised I had completely forgotten how to use my video editing software.
 No worries, we got everything done just on time and put on a cracking presentation.
-Unfortunately the recording of the presentation itself came out a bit crap, but you can see the video we made here.
+Unfortunately the recording of the presentation itself came out a bit crap, but you can watch the video itself.

 A month later, we were at an award ceremony to receive our belts and badges.
 Not too shabby a job at all, if I do say so myself.